Hydrodynamic properties in soliton field theory

 \subsection{Physical scenarios}

-Due to the existence of the wavelength threshold, the onset of the membrane instability for string-like solitons depends on the relative size of their length to the perturbation wavelength, providing two distinct dynamical paradigms: \begin{itemize} \item Threshold wavelength greater than the soliton length ($L<\lambda_{c}$): Since the wavelength of any perturbations is necessarily shorter than the soliton length, the soliton is immune to the membrane instability.
-In this case, the soliton contract along the cylindrical direction, forming a single large spherical soliton, a Q-ball. \item Threshold wavelength smaller than the soliton length ($\lambda_{c}<L$): In this case, perturbations with wavelengths $\lambda_{c}<\lambda<L$ can trigger the membrane instability.
+Due to the existence of the wavelength threshold, the onset of the membrane instability for string-like solitons depends on the relative size of their length to the perturbation wavelength, providing two distinct dynamical paradigms: \begin{itemize} \item Threshold wavelength greater than the soliton length ($L<\lambda_{c}$): Since the wavelength of any perturbation is necessarily shorter than the soliton length, the soliton is immune to the membrane instability.
+In this case, the soliton contracts along the cylindrical direction, forming a single large spherical soliton, a Q-ball. \item Threshold wavelength smaller than the soliton length ($\lambda_{c}<L$): In this case, perturbations with wavelengths $\lambda_{c}<\lambda<L$ can trigger the membrane instability.
 The soliton interface locally contracts along the cross-sectional direction, gradually leading to interface rupture and eventually forming several smaller spherical Q-balls, analogous to the breakup of a liquid jet. \end{itemize} These dynamical paradigms are crucial for the formation and dynamics of solitons.
 During the soliton formation process, for random perturbations without directionality, new thermal phases with thermodynamic stability are isotropically generated in the Affleck-Dine field subject to the sound mode instability, resulting in the emergence of spherically symmetric Q-balls.
 In this case, nonlinear evolution reveals that the Q-balls are connected by filamentary structures \cite{Enqvist:2000cq,Hiramatsu:2010dx}, which subsequently fragment into smaller Q-balls.
 This phenomenon may be attributed to the membrane instability.